-I had moved away from the hang on thing and was standing unsupported in the middle of the train aisle and nearer to the action.
+I was standing unsupported in the middle of the train aisle and a bit wobbly.
 I felt someone grasping my arm and I tried to shake them off but the firm grasp continued.
 I looked and it was a young Chinese man.
-He'd witnessed the incident and was holding me steady so I wouldn't fall.
+Hed witnessed the incident and was holding me steady so I wouldnt fall.

-Another time I was walking down Yonge Street from Bloor and looking in the shop windows.
-I noticed that there was yet another pervert coming along and he would look in the same windows so I could see his reflection with his eyes bugged out and an intent expression.
+Another time I was walking down Yonge Street from Bloor in Toronto, Ontario, looking in the shop windows.
+I noticed that there was yet another pervert coming along and he would look in the same windows, so I could see his reflection with his eyes bugged out and an intent expression.
 He looked like a Praying Mantis, a predatory insect with large eyes.
 He certainly was a bug, of whatever kind.
 If I moved down to look in another window then, by George, there he was again.

-I worked my way down the street and went into a little Laura Secord store that used to be on the corner of Yonge and Carlton where it crossed Yonge.
+I worked my way down the street and went into a little Laura Secord store that used to be on the corner of Yonge and Carlton, where it crossed Yonge.
 I was buying a sweet and I glanced out the window and there he was doing his bug-eyed thing.
 I walked over put my face close to the glass and bug-eyed right back at him.
 He disappeared and that was the end of that.
-I guess I was supposed to be really scared but I ruined it all for him.
-I wouldn't say he was harmless since he certainly could have caused some psychological damage to the vulnerable.
-It alarmed me a first but then it became just stupid.
-I confronted him.
-He went bye-bye.
-End of story.
+I guess I was supposed to be really scared but Id ruined it all for him.
+I wouldnt say he was harmless, since he certainly could have caused some psychological damage to the vulnerable.
+It alarmed me at first but then it became just stupid.
+I confronted him, he went bye-bye, end of story.

-Now all of these were isolated incidents quite far apart in time, random acts but they stayed in my mind like miniature dramas after they were over.
+All of these were isolated incidents quite far apart in time, random acts, but they stayed in my mind, like miniature dramas, after they were long over.